Giants' grave of S'Ena'e Thomes

-The giants' grave of S'Ena'e Thomes is a nuragic-era archaeological site located in the municipality of Dorgali, in the province of Nuoro, Sardinia.
+The Giants' grave of S'Ena'e Thomes (known as Tomba dei Giganti di S’ena’e Thomes in Italian) is a Nuragic-era archaeological site located in the municipality of Dorgali, in Nuoro, Italy.

+The site’s name, “S’ena’e Thomes,” is derived from the Sardinian language and translates to Valley of the Tombs.

-The tomb, dating back to the Bronze Age, has a dolmen structure with a central stele.
+The tomb, dating back to the Bronze Age (approximately between 1500 and 1200 BCE), has a dolmen structure with a central stele.
 The large exedra is composed of slabs stuck into the ground and sorted by descending size from the stele.
-The funeral hall, rectangular in shape and about 11 m length, is covered with large stone slabs arranged in a Jack arch.
+The funeral hall, rectangular in shape and about 11 meters length, is covered with large stone slabs arranged in a Jack arch.